mlibrary/ldap-demo/README.md

 ## Instructions

+1. Clone the repository. `cd` into it.
-1. Run the setup script
+2. Run the setup script
 ```
 ./init.sh
 ```
-2. Update the `.env` file with the appropriate values.
+3. Update the `.env` file with the appropriate values.
 This is optional since several of the examples don't require authentication.
-3. Uncomment an appropriate line in `ldap_demo.rb`.
+4. Uncomment an appropriate line in `ldap_demo.rb`.
 For example, the line with `ldap_search(one_user("ststv"))` can be uncommented.
-4. Run the script in the terminal
+5. Run the script in the terminal
 ```
 docker-compose run --rm web bundle exec ruby ./ldap_demo.rb
 ```